|Nutrition Facts (per serving)|

-Mix the sauce ingredients together in a bowl.
+Mix the sauce ingredients—soy sauce, oyster sauce, fish sauce, brown sugar, minced garlic, and lime juice— together in a bowl.
 Set aside.

 If grilling shrimp without shells, skip the next two steps.
-To grill the shrimp in their shells, you need to open the shrimp so they lay flat in their shells on the grill.
+To grill the shrimp in their shells, you need to open them so they lay flat in their shells on the grill.
 Leaving the shell in place, hold the prawn in your hand so that it curls naturally into your palm.
 Or hold the prawn on a cutting board.
 Using a sharp knife, make a cut from the start of the tail (leave tail on), through the middle of the "belly" and down to the head of the prawn.

 Now turn the prawn over on your cutting board (so that its back is facing up).
 Use your palm to flatten it out by pressing down gently.
 When you're done, the prawn should lay fairly flat (don't worry if the shell loosens slightly).